-We then leverage the customer reviews posted on Amazon to investigate the causal impact of the Booker on consumer satisfaction, as the impact of the prize on consumer surplus depends on its ability to redirect consumers toward books they will enjoy.
+We then leverage the customer reviews posted on Amazon to investigate the causal impact of the Booker on consumer satisfaction.
 Our sample consists of 9 million reviews.
 We measure consumer ex post satisfaction from reading a book in two ways.
 First, we perform a sentiment analysis on the textual content of each review.
 Sentiment analysis is a natural language processing technique that extracts the sentiment valence of an opinionated text, which can range from negative to positive (Pang and Lee, 2008), thereby providing a measure of satisfaction.
-We then confirm the results obtained with the sentiment analysis by using the review rating (number of stars), whereby a higher rating indicates a higher consumer ex post satisfaction.
+We complement the sentiment analysis by using the review rating (number of stars), whereby a higher rating indicates a higher consumer ex post satisfaction.

-We gauge the effect of the Booker on consumer satisfaction using a difference-in-differences design, where we compare how sentiments and ratings for awarded and non-awarded books change after the attribution of the prize.
-In line with the presumption that experts may redirect consumers to products that they do not enjoy, we observe that the Booker increases the probability of a book receiving a negative review and decreases its rating.
+We gauge the effect of the Booker on consumer satisfaction using a difference-indifferences design, where we compare how sentiment and ratings for awarded and nonawarded books change after the attribution of the prize.
+In line with the presumption that experts may redirect consumers to products that cause them dissatisfaction, we observe that the Booker increases the probability of a book receiving a negative review and decreases its rating.
+All else being equal, this means that the prize deteriorates consumers' assessment of awarded books compared to non-awarded ones.
+The most conservative interpretation of this result is that the Booker directs consumers toward books that they find relatively less enjoyable than non-awarded ones.
+A more expansive but still consistent interpretation is that the Booker, in an absolute sense, leads consumers to read books that they do not enjoy at all.
 Accordingly, the Booker negatively affects consumer ex post satisfaction and, hence, surplus.
 These findings stand up to a series of robustness checks, including the use of alternative econometric approaches that do not rely on the parallel trend assumption, such as a regression discontinuity design.
-Furthermore, we show that those results are not driven by a change in the population composition of reviewers, by the fact that awarded books are more expensive, or by a publicity effect.
+Furthermore, we show that those results are not driven by a change in the population composition of reviewers, by a change in the price of awarded books, or by a publicity effect.